 With Google Slides, you can easily keep your presentation dynamically up-to-date and share your content with a broad audience.
-Ensure your content is clear, usable, and accessible for everyone, including those who use assistive technology.
+Ensure your content is as clear, usable, and accessible as possible for everyone, including those who use assistive technology.

 Note: Click any of the listed topics to jump to that section below!

 In each of these sections, we describe an important concept to implement, why it has an impact on your audience, and offer some tips to incorporate these concepts in your Google Slide content.

 You may already understand the importance of using good heading structure in your digital documents.
 Unfortunately, Google Slides does not currently support the same heading styles as Google Docs.